SMT-COMP/smt-comp.github.io/2023/model.md

    (ite ((_ is cons) a) (cdr a) a))
 ```

+The functions `div`/`car`/`cdr` should not be considered to be recursive function.
+Instead the definition shadows the (partially defined) theory function and
+the definition calls the original theory function in the function body.
-It is not a recursive function, more like shadowing.
-The model checker is lenient, it will complain only if it needs a value in the uninterpreted domain of a partial function.
-For example for `assert (= 0.5 (div 1.0 x))`, the definition of `div` can be omitted if the value of `x` is `2.0` is the model, but it can't be omitted if it is `0.0`.
+The model checker
+is lenient, it will complain only if it needs a value in the uninterpreted
+domain of a partial function.
+For example for `(assert (= 0.5 (div 1.0 x)))`,
+the definition of `div` can be omitted if the solver chose `2.0` as the
+value for `x` in the model, but it can't be omitted if it chose `0.0`.

 ## Algebraic numbers

-Representation of (algebraic
+Representations of (algebraic
 numbers)[https://en.wikipedia.org/wiki/Algebraic_number] are needed for
 representing models of `QF_NRA`.
-Their representation usually consists in two
+Their representation usually consists of two
 parts, one polynomial and a way to specify which root of the polynomial is the
 represented algebraic numbers.